dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/styles-templates-overview.md

 | Focused          | FocusStates           | The control has focus. |
 | Unfocused        | FocusStates           | The control does not have focus. |

 By defining a <xref:System.Windows.VisualStateManager?displayProperty=fullName> on the root element of a control template, you can trigger animations when a control enters a specific state.
 The `VisualStateManager` declares which combinations of <xref:System.Windows.VisualStateGroup> and <xref:System.Windows.VisualState> to watch.
-When the control enters a watched state, the animation defined by the `VisaulStateManager` is started.
+When the control enters a watched state, the animation defined by the `VisualStateManager` is started.

 For example, the following XAML code watches the `CommonStates.MouseOver` state to animate the fill color of the element named `backgroundElement`.
 When the control returns to the `CommonStates.Normal` state, the fill color of the element named `backgroundElement` is restored.